-In Division I, students pursue foundational studies in the liberal arts by designing a first-year curriculum in which they satisfy distribution requirements in various areas of study and develop competence in four core cumulative academic skills.
+In Division I, students pursue foundational studies in the liberal arts by designing a first-year curriculum in which they satisfy distribution requirements in various areas of study and improve their competence in core cumulative academic skills.

-In Division II, students explore their chosen field(s) of study, "the concentration" through an individually designed program of courses, independent work, and internships or field studies.
+In Division II, students explore their chosen field(s) of study, "the concentration" through an individually designed program of courses, independent work, special projects,such as internships, or community-based work and in some cases field study.
 In addition to these requirements, students in Division II must include a community engagement and learning component as a part of their Hampshire education and demonstrate an understanding or an engagement with multiple cultural perspectives as they relate to their course of study.

 In Division III—advanced studies—students complete a major independent project centered on a specific topic, question, or idea, as well as two advanced educational activities.
-In the advanced activities, students are asked to look beyond the specific focus of their work by integrating their work into the larger academic life of the College by engaging in advanced courses, internships, or teaching assistant positions.
+In the advanced activities, students broaden the scope of their intellectual endeavor by engaging in advanced courses, special projects, or teaching assistant positions.